Playing Lacrosse is honestly a gift.

 Grow Yourself and Grow the Game

 Lacrosse is a game where every player is a part of the offense and defense.
-Goalies direct clears and Attackmen start the ride.
-Players need to recognize that experimenting with their game will make you a better player.
+Goalies direct clears, and Attackmen start the ride.
+Players must recognize that experimenting with their game will make you a better player.
 A smarter player.
 A more developed player.
-Try out a different position, or try box even; if just for a day and I guarantee you will not regret it.
+Try out a different position, or try the box lacrosse even; if just for a day, I guarantee you will not regret it.
 Lacrosse is about a connection with the game.
 There’s no better way to do that than by playing the game every way you can, any time you can.